chevere/docs/components/Filesystem.md

 ## Dir

-A Dir is a class implementing [DirInterface](Chevere\Interfaces\Filesystem\DirInterface).
-A Dir is in charge of interact with filesystem directories.
+The `Chevere\Components\Filesystem\Dir` class in charge of interact with filesystem directories.

 ```php
 use Chevere\Components\Filesystem\Dir;